-Working in Australia Healthcare System Almost 70% of health expenditure in Australia is funded by government: the Australian Federal Government sets national health policies and subsidises health services which are provided by State and Territory Governments.
-There are two major national subsidy schemes, Medicare and the Pharmaceutical Benefits Scheme, but many Australians (55% in 2012) also take out private health insurance, partly as it is tax-efficient to do so.
-The Australian Government provides a subsidy of approximately 30% to individuals who purchase private insurance, and further incentives include The Private Health Insurance Rebate and The Medicare Levy Surcharge.
-For further information, a useful Information Kit about Medicare's services is available on the Medicare Australia website.
 Improving the health status of Australia's indigenous Aboriginal and Torres Strait Islander peoples is both a longstanding challenge and a priority for governments in Australia.
 The Office for Aboriginal and Torres Strait Islander Health (OATSIH), part of the Commonwealth Department of Health and Ageing, is committed to supporting sustained coordinated action to achieve health improvements over time for Aboriginal and Torres Strait Islander peoples.
 Their vision for the future is health services for Aboriginal and Torres Strait Islander peoples equal to that of the general Australian community.

-GP Earnings in Australia Earnings in Australia are good and most GPs who make the move from the UK will considerably increase their earning potential.
-As a rough guide, most GPs will earn between \$250k-350k per year, increasing as they establish a loyal patient base.
-Some GPs may earn well in excess of this (up to \$500k) and there are several attractive incentives for GPs who work rurally and have emergency and/or procedural skills.
+GP Earnings in Australia

+Earnings in Australia are good and most GPs who make the move from the UK will considerably increase their earnings.

+As a rough guide, most GPs will earn between AU\$250,000-350,000 p.a., increasing as they establish a loyal patient base.
+Some GPs may earn well in excess of this (up to AU\$500,000) and there are several incentives for GPs who work rurally and have emergency and/or procedural skills.

 Australian GPs are generally self-employed, taking home a percentage of the income they generate (either by billing the patient, their insurance company or Medicare).
 In almost all cases, rather than negotiate a base salary you will agree a percentage of billings.
 Percentage rates offered to GPs vary between 50% and 70%.

 Getting the best financial deal isn't as simple as looking at the highest percentage options.
-Potential earnings depend on many factors, including (but not limited to): - How many patients you wish to see an hour and how busy the practice is - Whether the practice is bulk-billing, private billing or a mix - Whether you work any evenings or weekend - Can you participate in any in-house clinics or carry out minor procedures or use any special interests you have?
-Minor surgeries, aesthetics or skin work may also increase your billings.
+Potential earnings depend on many factors, including (but not limited to):

+- How many patients you wish to see an hour and how busy the practice is - Whether the practice is bulk-billing, private billing, or a mix of both - Whether you work any evening or weekend on-call shifts - Minor surgeries, aesthetics or skin work may also increase your billings

-Other Things to Consider - A higher percentage doesn't necessarily always mean better earnings: you must also factor in overall billings. - Many practices which offer a lower percentage to you have a higher level of support within Nursing and AHPs, allowing you to see more patients and maximise your billings meaning that your overall income will be greater. - Some corporate practices offer a lower percentage but a high upfront sign-on fee to help with the cost of relocating and settling.
-Many Doctors signing 2 or 3 year contracts prefer this. - The number of services offered in-house by individual practices allows them to ethically add value to each patient contact, thereby maximising each doctor's income, without over servicing.
+Other Things to Consider

+- A higher percentage doesn't necessarily always mean better earnings you must also factor in overall billings. - Many practices which offer a lower percentage to you have a higher level of support from Nursing and AHPs, allowing you to see more patients and maximise your billings meaning that your overall income will be greater. - Some corporate practices offer a lower percentage but a high upfront sign-on fee to help with the cost of relocating and settling.
+Many Doctors signing 2 or 3 year contracts prefer this. - The number of services offered in-house by individual practices allows them to ethically add value to each patient contact, thereby maximising each doctor's income, without overservicing.
 This increases the average cash return per patient far above the standard consultation fee.

 Bulk Billing is when the patient does not pay for the consult, rather the practice charges directly to Medicare.
-This is the minimum consult charge, and is currently \$36.30.
-Bulk Billing is usually standard for Concession Card Holders, minors and pensioners.
+This is the minimum consult charge, and is currently AU\$37.05.
+Bulk-billing is usually standard for Concession Card Holders, minors and pensioners.
 In contrast, a non-bulk bill paying patient will pay a higher rate for their consultation as determined by the practice.
-The average rate is presently around \$60, and private patients can then make a claim from Medicare themselves and receive a partial reimbursement of \$36.30.
+The average rate is presently around AU\$70, and private patients can then make a claim from Medicare themselves and receive a partial reimbursement of AU\$37.05.

 Federal Government Incentives

-The General Practice Rural Incentives Program (GPRIP) started 1 July 2010.
-GPs are eligible for payments when they meet a qualifying period of continuous service and progress by completing active quarters in categories of eligible rural and remote locations, with varying qualifying periods which are dependent on the location up to a maximum of \$47,000.
+Under the General Practice Rural Incentives Program (GPRIP) GPs are eligible for payments when they meet a qualifying period of continuous service and progress by completing active quarters in categories of eligible rural and remote locations, with varying qualifying periods which are dependent on the location (up to a maximum of AU\$47,000).